 Every day, you and your partner make efforts to connect with each other, what John Gottman, the creator of Gottman Method Couples Therapy and the author of the newly released “What Makes Love Last,” describes as “bids” for connection.
 Gottman and his colleagues viewed thousands of couples to see what the masters of relationships, couples who stay together and genuinely love being together, were doing to maintain the strength of their relationships.
 He also recognized the patterns of couples who ended up in disaster, breaking up or staying together miserably.
 Gottman included many gay and lesbian couples in his studies, and the results were almost entirely the same, regardless of sexual orientation.

-If you and your spouse or partner are aware of these “bids” for connection, and purposefully respond in a way that both recognizes and accepts each others’ efforts, you’ll likely thrive in your relationship together.
+Suppose you and your spouse or partner are aware of these “bids” for connection and purposefully respond in a way that both recognize and accept each other’s efforts.
+In that case, you’ll likely thrive in your relationship together.
 The first step, according to Gottman, is:

 - Be aware of making “bids” yourself, and when your partner is doing the same

 - Recognize what you need, and invite your partner to tell you what he or she needs

 - After you share what you really want with each other, commit to making these dreams realities

 Share Your Experiences of Relationship Improvements in NYC